Click on the questions below:

 Can I sign up for more than one camp?

 Yes, participants can sign up for more than one camp throughout the summer.
 Or, sign up for two half-day camps in the same week.
 If you spend a full day at the Oval but are in both a morning and afternoon camp, be sure to sign up for lunch supervision.
-Lunch supervision is free for those staying for an afternoon camp.
+Lunch supervision is free for those registered into a morning and afternoon camp.

 Can my child come to three out of five days of camp?